mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Stun baton**
 A riot-control staple and viewed as a symbol of corporate-government oppression, this handy electrical prod is still useful for everyone in the shadows.
 The stun baton holds ten charges and regains one charge per ten seconds when plugged in.

-**Telescoping staff**

-A big stick that starts out as a small stick.
-This metal and composite staff can telescope down to the size of a stun baton or a sword.
-It can be extended and locked in place by spinning or snapping it out in each direction and giving the handle a twist to lock it.

-**EXOTIC**

-**Bike Chain**

-Go-gangs love to pull the old equipment off their scrap bikes and smack other people with it.
-These heavy metal chains are brutal weapons, esespecially when backed by the speed of a motorcycle.
-You gain a bonus Minor Action on a turn when you use the Trip Minor Action with this weapon.

-**Knucks**

-Everything from a roll of quarters in the palm (though who has that lying around?) to brass knuckles to Ares Hardliner Gloves, these weapons move a fist from potentially deadly to a probably deadly by augmenting the structure of the hand with metals or composites.

-**Shock Gloves**

-These apply a +2 Concealability Bonus